mmore21/mazchess/README.md

 Chess AI game engine.
 Uses negamax search (variant of minimax) with a basic evaluation function.

-Several improvements and issues to work on include:
+Several improvements to add:
-* Early game openings of AI
+* Early game openings, avoiding stalemates, and not making repeated moves.
-* Ensuring AI can castle
-* Removing repeated moves by AI
-* Promotion of AI / Human
-* Checkmates and stalemates
 * Reinforcement learning on past games to improve AI

 ## Implementation